Zhaleh Alamtaj: Works

 Her poetry is mostly autobiographical, a reflection of the tragedies and hardships that she went through in her personal life.
-She aimed to describe her protest against those stereotypes, beliefs, and expectations with regards to defending women rights.
+She aimed to describe her protests against the stereotypes, beliefs, and expectations prevalent with regards to defending women's rights.
 In her poetry, she portrays women's struggles with inequality between the genders in terms of positions and rights.

-Zhaleh was an introspected poet; even though she lived in melancholy and gloomy situations, she wrote her poems while breaking the stereotypes and traditions about women.
-She hid her poetic skills during her life even from her son, Pezhman.
-As Pezhman puts, she lately spent her life reading books about Literature, History, and Astronaut.
+Zhaleh was described as an introspected poet; even though she lived in melancholy and gloomy situations, she wrote her poems while breaking the stereotypes and traditions about women.
+She hid her poetic skills during her life even from her son Pezhman.
+Pezhman wrote that she spent the later parts of her life reading books about literature, history, and astronauts.

-According to the researches in national magazines, there were a few or no researches about her works and poetry.
-Even the feminist scholars and researchers did not pay enough attention to her.
-However, among all the articles and researches, Maryam Khalili Jahantigh and Mahsa Ghadir wrote an article comparing Zhaleh and Emily Dickinson's life and poetry.
-Based on the article, there are similarities between the two poets in part of their life and experiences, as well as poetry.
+According to research in national magazines, there were a few or no research conducted into her works and poetry.
+Even feminist scholars and researchers had not paid enough attention to her.
+Maryam Khalili Jahantigh and Mahsa Ghadir wrote an article comparing Zhaleh and Emily Dickinson's life and poetry.
+The article claims that there are similarities between the two poets in terms of their life and experiences, as well as in their poetry.